-Offering choices is an important strategy for helping children decrease avoidance-type behaviors and increase participation.
-Making choices can develop problem-solving skills and at the same time give them some control over a situation.
-Guidelines for Giving Children Choices
+Chiering choices is an important strategy for helping children decrease avoidance-type behaviors and increase participation. choices can help children develop problem-solving skills and at the same time give them some control over a situation.

-Friendship Skills Behaviors to Decrease Instructional and Preventative Strategies Individualized Strategies Grabbing items from others (difficulty sharing, taking turns) When you see a child trying to share or take turns, make sure you give lots of praise and attention Play games with children that involve sharing and turn-taking Provide multiples of same items/activities that are high preference Use a timer when necessary to indicate turns (preferably one that indicates time passing in a visual manner) Anticipate when the child wants an object/activity, and cue to ask/gesture to join in play ("Can I play?" or "My turn") Teach children common class language to use when they want a turn.
+Friendship Skills Behaviors to Decrease Instructional and Preventative Strategies Individualized Strategies Grabbing items from others ( difficulty sharing, taking turns ) When you see a child trying to share or take turns, make sure you give lots of praise and attention.
+Play games with children that involve sharing and turn-taking.
+Provide multiples of same items/activities that are high preference.
+Use a timer when necessary to indicate turns (preferably one that indicates time passing in a visual manner).
+Anticipate when the child wants an object/activity, and cue to ask/gesture to join in play ("Can I play?" or "My turn").
+Teach children common class language to use when they want a turn.
 Examples: "I want to play alone right now."
 "Can I have a turn when you're done?"
 "Can I use this if I give it right back?"
-Offer alternate activity/toy Use first-then visual cue "first ask, then play" Use a "my turn" visual cue chart for highly preferred objects/activities Validate and label children's emotions: "You are frustrated because you want" Use neutral words, such as "You both want to use that firetruck."
+Offer alternate activity/toy Use first-then visual cue "first ask, then play".
+Use a "my turn" visual cue chart for highly preferred objects/activities.
+Validate and label children's emotions: "You are frustrated because you want" Use neutral words, such as "You both want to use that firetruck."
 Talk children through the conflict: "What are you going to do?"
 "Tell me some ideas."
 "How could you solve this conflict?"
 Offer children more than one solution so they can choose one by themselves.
-Dumping out toys or materials Doesn't have play skills Gain attention from peers Throwing items instead of playing Attention, Frustration, Avoidance Include a large variety of highly preferred, highly motivating materials in play areas - remember to include a wide variety of developmental levels Provide visual scripts and guided interactive play to assist children who need support in understanding how to use some toys and visuals that are specific to toys and materials Increase engagement for all children through the use of peer buddies Provide visual choice board of a limited number of toys for play Help the child learn to play by using least-to-most prompting (verbal, gesture/model, physical assist) to teach play scheme Introduce a limited number of play schemes at a time Prompt the child to ask/gesture for "help" Upsetting peers' play, destroying their products Provide a distraction with an appropriate activity - offer a different toy or game Play along to promote complete engagement Provide toys that can be put together and taken apart again and again Set clear limits in very concrete terms - provide a visual depicting that destruction is not acceptable Say "knocking down your friend's tower is not okay, but you can build and knock down your own."
-Provide praise for positive behavior, rather than punishment for undesirable behavior Speaking (signs, gestures, noises) rudely to others Take a Closer Look Stay Calm, Decode the behavior, and provide empathy Do not try to teach during a heightened state - wait until you and the child are calm Model respectful communication and strategies to deal with feelings of anger and frustration Offer choices of acceptable alternatives and be sure to respect the choice once it's made Once the child is calm, provide a social story that explains theirs and others' feelings and suggests appropriate behaviors
+Dumping out toys or materials Doesn't have play skills Gain attention from peers Throwing items instead of playing Attention, Frustration, Avoidance Include a large variety of highly preferred, highly motivating materials in play areas - remember to include a wide variety of developmental levels.
+Provide visual scripts and guided interactive play to assist children who need support in understanding how to use some toys and visuals that are specific to toys and materials.
+Increase engagement for all children through the use of peer buddies.
+Provide visual choice board of a limited number of toys for play.
+Help the child learn to play by using least-to-most prompting (verbal, gesture/model, physical assist) to teach play scheme.
+Introduce a limited number of play schemes at a time.
+Prompt the child to ask/gesture for "help".
+Upsetting peers' play, destroying their products Provide a distraction with an appropriate activity - offer a different toy or game.
+Play along to promote complete engagement.
+Provide toys that can be put together and taken apart again and again.
+Set clear limits in very concrete terms - provide a visual depicting that destruction is not acceptable.
+Say "knocking down your friend's tower is not okay, but you can build and knock down your own."
+Provide praise for positive behavior, rather than punishment for undesirable behavior.
+Speaking (signs, gestures, noises) rudely to others Stay Calm.
+Decode the behavior and provide empathy.
+Do not try to teach during a heightened state - wait until you and the child are calm.
+Model respectful communication and strategies to deal with feelings of anger and frustration.
+Offer choices of acceptable alternatives and be sure to respect the choice once it's made.
+Once the child is calm, provide a social story that explains theirs and others' feelings and suggests appropriate behaviors. strong social support n developing relationship Children's communication skills are the key to developing (and etwork.
+Check out these resources for building communication s is and facilitating peer interaction. social skills when children are calm and engaged.